JNRowe/jnrowe.github.io/articles/side_projects.rst

 It hadn't really occurred to me until I was reading a write up of a co-workers weekend hack.
-The majority of nerdy people I know run websites, create iPhone/android apps or other personal side projects in various states of completion.
+The majority of nerdy people I know run websites, create iPhone/android apps or have other side projects in various states of completion.
 It's just How Things Work®

 I guess it is mostly a cultural issue, one which is quite strong behind the engineering side of the curtain in my workplace.
-Sure, there are some "5:01" types who are out of the door as soon as the bell goes, but there are an awful lot who extend their tech creations in to a hobby or side business too.
+Sure, there are some "5:01" types who are out of the door as soon as the bell goes, but there are an awful lot who extend their tech creations in to a downtime hobby or side business.

 ..
    For better or worse very few of the 5:01'ers tend to become my friends.
 It